• Skip to main content

 Best Korean Sausage Bread

-339 shares
+420 shares

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video

-Korean sausage bread is the world's most awesome pigs in a blanket.
+Korean sausage bread is the world's most awesome pigs in a blanket!
 Picture this: juicy sausages nestled in pillowy soft bread, topped with a crunchy surprise of sweet corn, creamy mayo and cheese, fresh green onions, and a tantalizing kick of sriracha.

-Korean sausage bread is a delectable treat that goes by many namesโ€”sausage-ppang, Korean hotdog bread, and even Korean pizza bread.
-The snack has legendary status in South Korea.
+Korean sausage bread is a delectable treat that goes by many names: sausage-ppang, Korean hotdog bread, and even Korean pizza bread.
+The snack has legendary status in South Korea!

+But here's the exciting part: I don't need to travel to Seoul to experience it.
+I can make it right here in my kitchen!
 Fun to make and a total crowd pleaser, I serve it as a snack and sometimes with a salad for a light dinner.
-And NO ONE complains, which, in my books, is a big win, making Korean sausage a culinary rock star.
+And NO ONE complains, which, in my books, is a big win!

 So, gather your ingredients, roll up your sleeves, and dive into the best Korean bread I've had lately.